AndyHuntYork/AudioKit-Course-Materials/GitHubandPlaygrounds.md

 those to your app when you’re satisfied with what you hear.

 The AudioKit website has a whole section devoted to [Playgrounds](http://audiokit.io/playgrounds/).
-Here, you’ll find not only the code for these Playgrounds, but also videos demonstrating there usage
+Here, you’ll find not only the code for these Playgrounds, but also videos demonstrating their usage.

 There’s no additional set-up to use Playgrounds; you’ll just need to make sure you download the source-code, and not just the pre-compiled frameworks.
 The video in the “Installation” section of